kperi/es_tutorial/README.md

 ## Retrieving documents

-ES is can be considered as a key-value store (which in general is not a good idea).
+ES can be considered as a key-value store (which in general is not a good idea).

 Retrieving documents is as simple as